AyanavaKarmakar/tauri-t3-app/README.md

 ## Objective

 Integrating an existing T3 project in Tauri is pretty easy.
 The problem arises when we scaffold a new app using `create tauri-app`.
-Instead of trying to stitch together the T3 Stack tech from scratch, we can simply use this template.
+Instead of trying to stitch together the T3 Stack tech from scratch, one can simply use this template.

 ## Commands